ALL ABOUT THE PROVISIONS TO BUY THE COMMERCIAL PROPERTY BY NRI IN INDIA:-

 Article answers if NRIs buy Commercial property in India, What are the types of properties that NRIs/PIOs can buy, What are the types of properties that NRIs/PIOs cannot buy, What Procedures should be followed by NRI to buy a property in India, What are the entry strategies for investing and setting up a Company in India, What are the classes of investors who usually come from outside India to make investments in India and What is an automatic route of foreign investment in India?

-This is a question that many people come up with.
+Answer: This is a question that many people come up with.
 The answer to this question is that yes NRI can buy a commercial property in India.
 RBI’s guidelines allow non-resident Indians to buy specific types of properties in India.
 However, it is also possible to purchase other types of properties only by obtaining special permissions.

 An NRI buying property in India must be fully aware of the legal provisions that pertain to owning an immovable asset within the country.
 As per the provisions of the Foreign Exchange Management Act (FEMA), persons of Indian origin or PIOs and NRIs are treated as one and the same when it comes to investing in real estate in India.

-The Reserve Bank of India (RBI) generally allows NRIs/PIOs who are in a possession of a valid Indian passport to buy residential/commercial properties in India.
+Answer: The Reserve Bank of India (RBI) generally allows NRIs/PIOs who are in a possession of a valid Indian passport to buy residential/commercial properties in India.
 In such a case the investor need not obtain RBI’s special permission for the same.
 The investor is also not required to inform the RBI about buying residential/commercial property in India.
 An NRI can buy any number of properties as per RBI regulations and income tax laws.
-If the NRI investing in a commercial/residential property in India cannot come to the country many offently, then the purchase can be executed by giving a legally binding power of attorney to another person.
+If the NRI investing in a commercial/residential property in India cannot come to the country many offenly, then the purchase can be executed by giving a legally binding power of attorney to another person.

-However, RBI’s general permission does not permit NRI to buy agricultural land/plantation in India.
+Answer: However, RBI’s general permission does not permit NRI to buy agricultural land/plantation in India.
 This means that NRIs cannot invest in farmhouses without obtaining special permission from the RBI which is not guaranteed.
 The RBI would consider such applications on a case-to-case basis only and then decide accordingly whether to allow NRIs to acquire such property or not.

 1. Under the RBI’s general authorization, an NRI can purchase a property, either individually or mutually with another NRI.
 The most competent way to buy property is adopting a Power of Attorney.